-Various people are interested in practicing Yoga and Meditation, but they say it is not easy to practice non-attachment with body and mind.
+Various people are interested in practising Yoga and Meditation, but they say it is not easy to practice non-attachment with body and mind.
 They want to have peace but, it seems like very difficult for them to be peaceful.
-Non-attachment is allowed us to live world fully, without being attached the people, things or thoughts that create suffering.
+Non-attachment is allowed us to live world fully, without being attached the people, and things or thoughts that create suffering.

 “The root of suffering is an attachment.”- Shree Radhe Guru Maa